jruedas1/dungeons-and-dragons-combat-simulator/README.md

 then
 Develop --> Show JavaScript Console

-The simulation will run and output to the console every time the page is loaded or reloaded
+The simulation will run and output to the console every time the page is loaded or reloaded.